megaport/terraform-provider-megaport/_docs/Home.md

 A suite of tested examples is in the [examples](../tree/main/examples) directory

 # Contributions
-Contribution Guidelines and workflow are in the [Contributioning](Contributioning) wiki.
+Contribution Guidelines and workflow are in the [Contributing](Contributing) wiki.